Batik: Africa

 African wax prints were introduced during the colonial era, through the Dutch textile industry's effort to imitate the batik-making process.
 The imitation was not successful in Indonesian market, but was welcomed in West and Central Africa.
 Nelson Mandela was a noted wearer of batik during his lifetime.
-Mandela regularly wore patterned loose-fitting shirt to many business and political meetings during 1994–1999 and after his tenure as President of South Africa, subsequently dubbed as a Madiba shirt based on Mandela's Xhosa clan name.
-There are many who claim the Madiba shirt's invention.
+Mandela regularly wore a patterned loose-fitting shirt to many business and political meetings during 1994–1999 and after his tenure as President of South Africa, subsequently dubbed as a Madiba shirt based on Mandela's Xhosa clan name. many claim the Madiba shirt's invention.
 According to Yusuf Surtee, a clothing-store owner who supplied Mandela with outfits for decades, the Madiba design is based on Mandela's request for a shirt similar to Indonesian president Suharto's batik attire.